krezefal/optimal-coverage/README.md

                         Stations minimal power acceptable for users.
   -i FILENAME, --image FILENAME
-                        Create an image with optimal location of base stations in the area and save it under the provided name (with specified extension) -h, --help            Show this help message and exit.
+                        Create an image with optimal location of base stations in the area and save it under the provided name (with specified extension).
+  -h, --help            Show this help message and exit.
 ```